-At 15, he worked part-time at the local IGA when Campbell Soup Company promoted a contest awarding the person who collected the most soup can labels a recording session in New York City.
+At 15, he was working part-time at the local IGA when the Campbell Soup Company promoted a contest awarding the person who collected the most soup can labels a recording session in New York City.
 Familiar with the customers who bought the brand, Anka cleverly arranged to collect all of their labels in addition to his own.
 He won.

-The song he recorded wasn’t a hit, but it gave him that taste of showbiz he’d been salivating for.
+The song he recorded wasn’t a hit, but it gave him that taste of showbiz he’d been craving.
 A year later, in 1957, he made his way back to the Big Apple to pitch another tune — one he wrote about a 19-year-old girl from church named Diana.

 Paired with ABC-Paramount Records producer Don Costa — whose understanding of Anka’s brand of teenage ballad Dalton calls “a perfect match” — “Diana” shot to No. 1 in Canada, the U.S. and overseas, landing the 16-year-old on both Dick Clark’s American Bandstand and The Ed Sullivan Show that same year.
 He also went on the road, touring the U.S. with the likes of Chuck Berry, Fats Domino, the Everly Brothers and Buddy Holly.